Rotating synchrotron radiation: Photon emission from magnetized and rotating quark-gluon plasma: Electromagnetic radiation by a rotating and magnetized plasma

 where $S=\pi R^2$ is the area of the cylinder's base (in the plane transverse to the magnetic field and rotation axis).
 Similarly, we generally allow the final quark states to have a different finite volume $V'=S' L$, with $S'=\pi R^{\prime 2}$.

-Experimental measurements report the photon spectrum as $\D N_\gamma/\D^2k_T \D y$ at mid-rapidity ($y=0$) with $N_\gamma$ the number of photons observed in this differential region of $k$-space.
-From Eq.~(\ref{eq:d3krapidity}) it follows that the photon spectrum in the rapidity-azimuthal coordinate system at mid-rapidity is
+Experimental measurements report the photon spectrum as $\D N_\gamma/\D^2k_T \D y$ at midrapidity ($y=0$) with $N_\gamma$ the number of photons observed in this differential region of $k$-space.
+From Eq.~(\ref{eq:d3krapidity}) it follows that the photon spectrum in the rapidity-azimuthal coordinate system at midrapidity is